Axion-like Universal Gravitational Wave Interpretation of Pulsar Timing Array Data: Gravitational Waves from cosmological solitons

 As a concrete realisation of our scenario, we consider the formation of oscillons by an axion-like particle (ALP) field, following analysis of Ref.~\cite{Lozanov:2023aez}.
 The ALP field constitutes a light spectator during inflation in early Universe, with a sub-Hubble mass and sub-dominant contribution to energy density.
 Some time after the end of inflation, during radiation domination era, the mass of the ALP field becomes comparable to the Hubble scale with $m\sim H_i$.
 The ALP background begins to oscillate around the minimum of its potential

 with axion decay constant $F\sim m_\mathrm{pl}\sqrt{k_\mathrm{eq}/\mathcal{H}_i}$~\cite{Lozanov:2023aez}.
 Its self-interactions lead to resonant instabilities in the small-scale perturbations of the ALP.
 The perturbations rapidly back-react and the ALP field becomes non-linear.
 The non-linear dynamics lead to field fragmentation into lumps and formation of solitonic oscillons.
+We also assume that before the onset of BBN the oscillons decay into Standard Model (SM) radiation, due to a coupling between the ALP field and, e.g., SM photons \cite{Hertzberg:2018zte}.